Planning for the future, experiencing life changes and gaining skills and knowledge for independence is an important time in any young person’s life.

 Preparing young people for adulthood is everyone’s responsibility and starts at a very young age within the family, but the more formal involvement and support of the Preparing for Adulthood Team can start from academic year 10 (14-15 years old).

-Things you will be thinking about and planning for include:
+Things you might be thinking about and planning for could include:

-- Education and Employment: What sort of job you would like to do and what courses would help you get the job you would like to do.
+- Education and employment: What sort of job you would like to do and the courses that could help you get that job.

-- Independent Living: Thinking about where you would like to live.
+- Independent living: Thinking about where you would like to live and the support available.

-How do I get support from the Preparing for Adulthood Team?
+Get support from the Preparing for Adulthood Team

-To find out more about the type of help that may be available use the self-help tool on our Care and Health webpage.
+To find out more about the type of help that may be available you can use the self-help tool on our Care and Health website.

 For more information about who is eligible for adult social care services have a look at our Adult Social Care Policy: Vision, 5 year plan, Annual Report and Strategies page.

-Below are some useful links and tools that the team have put together to help you learn more about how to prepare for adult life and the skills you may need.
+Below are some useful links and tools that the team has put together to help you learn more about how to prepare for adult life and the skills you may need.